The MMM Checklist

 In this case, you need to make sure that you’re correctly accounting for that pull-forward and pull-backwards effect and how that interacts with the marketing spend leading up to the sale.
 If you simply include a “dummy variable” on the date of the sale, you’ll grossly mischaracterize how promotional events and marketing spend interact.

-E. Model Seasonality (don’t control for it)
+E. Model seasonality (don’t control for it)

 The relationship between marketing and seasonality is devilishly tricky to handle correctly.
 The issue is that marketers (wisely) spend more marketing dollars when customers are most likely to purchase their products: advertise hot wings before the super bowl, sunscreen in the summer and sweaters in the winter.